quantumjot/btrack/CONFIGURATION.md

 ## Miscellaneous parameters
 + `max_search_radius` - the maximum search radius in isotropic unit of the data
 + `mode` - the update mode for the tracker
++ `volume` - estimate of the dimensions of the imaging volume

 ## Motion model